CMON1975/viu.csci/csci260/exam_prep/dailies/day_5.md

 - $c$: Constant time to move one disk.

 **Derivation:**
-This recurrence does not fir the Master Theorem because the subproblem size decreases by 1, not by a constant factor of $n$.
+This recurrence does not fit the Master Theorem because the subproblem size decreases by 1, not by a constant factor of $n$.

 **Solution via Iterative Substitution:**
 1. **Expand the Recurrence:**